Modular Networks for Compositional Instruction Following: Conclusions

 \section{Conclusions}

-We introduced a novel modular architecture for grounded instruction following where each module is a sequence-to-sequence model which conditions on natural language instructions.
-With the ALFRED dataset as a testbed, we showed that our modular model achieves better out-of-domain generalization, generalizing better at the \subtask level to unseen environments and novel task types than the monolithic model used in prior work.
+We introduced a novel modular architecture for grounded instruction following where each module is a sequence-to-sequence model conditioned on natural language instructions.
+With the ALFRED dataset as a testbed, we showed that our modular model achieves better out-of-domain generalization, generalizing better at the \subtask level to novel task compositions and unseen environments than the monolithic model used in prior work.
+All of the module types in our model currently use separate parameterizations but identical architectures; future work might leverage the modularity of our approach by using specialized architectures, training procedures, or loss functions for each subgoal type.
+Furthermore, unsupervised methods for jointly segmenting instructions and trajectories without requiring labeled subgoal labels and alignments would be a valuable addition to our framework.